Jiaxi-Wu-Dev/pick-a-game/README.md

 Mission Statement:

 Now that people have more time to spend on video games, a big question can be "what should I play?".
 That is what this app is aimed at solving.
-Using the IGDB API (https://www.igdb.com/api) which is a video game API, the app will return video game recommendations to the user.
+Using the RAWG API (https://rawg.io/) which is a video game API, the app will return video game recommendations to the user.
 Choices are 1 player games, 2 player games, multiplayer games, and critically acclaimed games in ranked order.

 Name
 Name of the application will be called gamePicker